The Find-a-Spider Guide

 Habitat:

-This spider is most often seen on the surface of still-water ponds.
-It can run on water surfaces and lay eggs in underwater retreats involving large air bubbles.
-It may also be found above the water surface in an irregular web in green vegetation
+This spider is often seen running on the surface of still-water ponds.
+It can lay eggs underwater in large air bubbles.
+Some specimens live in an irregular web just above the water level.
+Surprisingly, specimens are occasionally found in moist habitats not next to surface water

 Toxicity: